Thermal Operations in general are not memoryless: Arbitrary energy change cycle.

+In some cases, this procedure results in a level transformation in which the energy is first raised and then lowered (or vice versa).
+As illustrated in Fig.~\ref{fig:shrink}a, the Gibbs curve -- which encodes the changes of the energy levels -- goes up and then down, while the path itself contains no thermalization in between.
+If we now remove from the curve this round trip, it will clearly not affect the work random variable.
+Altogether we obtain a shrunk path, as depicted in Fig.~\ref{fig:shrink}b. \blk

-Thus, after path shrinking our paths never cross Gibbs curve as a straight line.
-The only crossings are at thermalization points, and at such crossings, the path changes from being vertical to being horizontal.
+Thus, after applying the \emph{Path Shrinking} procedure, our paths never cross the Gibbs curve as a straight line.
+The only crossings are at thermalization points, and at such crossings, the path changes from vertical to horizontal.

-Also, after path shrinking, paths correspond to sequences $E_1,G,E_2,G,E_3,G, \ldots, G,E_N$.
-For future investigations we note that the parts of the paths after the first thermalization are actually in one to one correspondence with the sequences of triangle-like areas (the ``triangles'' are shaded in Fig.\ \ref{fig:outline}).

-\textbf{From a single path to the whole process.} In our approach, the idea is to focus on a concrete path, and show, that whenever it ends above $g(E_0)$, then one has to lose work, with some probability bounded away from zero.
-Then since the mixture of the ends of these paths must be equal to $p^{\mathrm{out}}$ (as the final state is to be $\sigma$), by Markov's inequality we will get that a decent mass of paths must end up strictly above $g(E_0)$ and therefore the overall process must cost work with a finite probability.